Quickstart

 Prerequisites

-Section titled “Prerequisites”- Docker Engine 24+ and Docker Compose v2 — verify with
+Section titled “Prerequisites”- Docker Engine 24.0+ and Docker Compose v2.20+ (verify with

-1. Clone and run the installer
+1. Run the public installer

-JWT_SECRET_KEY (via openssl rand -hex 32) and POSTGRES_PASSWORD, prompts
+openssl rand -hex 32) and POSTGRES_PASSWORD, prompts for an admin username

-for an admin username (default admin) and password — pressing Enter at the
+(default admin) and password (pressing Enter at the password prompt generates

-with grep '^GEOLENS_ADMIN_PASSWORD=' .env.
-Release-tag installs pull
+grep '^GEOLENS_ADMIN_PASSWORD=' .env.

-until every service reports healthy, then prints “GeoLens is ready.” so
+healthy, then prints “GeoLens is ready.”
+Re-running the script is

-idempotent — existing .env values are preserved.
+idempotent; existing .env values are preserved.

 For the full list of configuration options, see Configuration.